10 min read

 Making the right choice requires systematic evaluation of your specific requirements against platform capabilities.
 These six questions can help clarify which approach fits your needs.

 1. What’s your performance and scale requirement?
 Quantify expected users, transactions, and data volumes at launch and projected growth over two years.
-No-code platforms may handle hundreds of users and thousands of monthly transactions effectively.
-Beyond that, performance may degrade rapidly and costs may escalate.
+No-code platforms handle hundreds of users and thousands of monthly transactions effectively.
+Beyond that, performance degrades rapidly and costs escalate.
 Low-code platforms can scale to enterprise levels but typically require more sophisticated architecture and management.

 2. How complex are your integration needs?
 Count the systems you need to connect and assess integration complexity.
 Connecting two cloud applications with standard APIs often works well with no-code tools.
 Integrating legacy systems, handling complex data transformations, or orchestrating multi-step workflows across different platforms usually requires low-code capabilities.
 Map your integration points before choosing platforms.

 4. Who will build and maintain this solution?
 Business users with domain expertise but limited technical skills often thrive with no-code platforms designed for their capabilities.
-Professional developers working on complex systems may benefit from low-code platforms that accelerate routine tasks while preserving customization options.
-Mismatching tools to skills can create frustration and suboptimal results.
+Professional developers working on complex systems benefit from low-code platforms that accelerate routine tasks while preserving customization options.
+Mismatching tools to skills creates frustration and suboptimal results.

 5. What’s your risk tolerance for vendor dependency?
 No-code platforms typically create deeper vendor relationships because they manage more of your technology stack.
-Low-code platforms may offer more control and migration options but often require greater technical investment.
-Organizations with strong IT capabilities may manage low-code platforms independently; smaller teams might prefer vendor-managed solutions despite the dependency.
+Low-code platforms offer more control and migration options but require greater technical investment.
+Organizations with strong IT capabilities can manage low-code platforms independently; smaller teams might prefer vendor-managed solutions despite the dependency.

 Your Next Steps